Lambda-Epsilon/linux-server-rapl-powermonitor/README.md

 I have not tested the complete accuracy of this script using a watt-meter.
 This script is only meant to give a rough estimate of the power used by your CPUs.

-Furthermore, this has only been tested on Ubuntu 22.04 LTS.
+Furthermore, this has only been tested on Ubuntu 22.04 LTS, on a dual Xeon E5-2690 v4 processor setup.